- 1. Confirm Eligibility

 The Naval Academy program is physically challenging and we require all candidates to undergo a thorough medical examination.

-The Admissions Department will submit your name to the Department of Defense Medical Examination Review Board (DoDMERB) who will contact about scheduling your medical examination.
+The Admissions Department will submit your name to the Department of Defense Medical Examination Review Board (DoDMERB) who will then forward your name to the medical contracting team, CIVTeam/Concorde (DoDMETS).
+CIVTeam will contact you about scheduling your medical examinations.
+Once you have completed all your examinations through the CIVTeam contractors, CIVTeam will send your entire medical package to DoDMERB.
 DoDMERB will carefully review your medical exam to determine if you meet the medical standards for admission.
 Approximately one month after your physical exam is completed, you will receive (by mail) a status report of the DoDMERB findings.
 DoDMERB may request that you provide additional information/records regarding illnesses, injuries, surgery, familial diseases, and other factors that could affect your medical status.
 You may also be asked to schedule follow-up appointments to determine your current medical status.
 You may check on the status of your medical exam by referring to the DoDMERB website.

-If you have a disqualifying condition, you will be automatically considered for a waiver if/when you receive a Conditional Offer of Appointment.
+If you have a disqualifying condition, you will automatically be considered for a waiver if/when you are competitive to receive an offer of appointment to USNA or one of our preparatory programs.
 You do not need to request a waiver, nor should you send additional medical information to the Naval Academy for review.
 A waiver of the medical standard may be granted if both your academic record and medical history suggest the risk introduced by the disqualifying condition is justified by your potential for success as a midshipman and as a naval officer.
 Many candidates will be required to provide additional information to DoDMERB after their first disqualifying medical condition has been waived.
 This additional information may result in other disqualifying conditions - which will also be considered for waiver.
 Major medical considerations are summarized in Appendix A: Medical Considerations Document.
 This is not meant to be a comprehensive listing of all disqualifying conditions; it is a brief and general summary for your convenience.

 Candidate Fitness Assessment